 Photo: Kingman, Mohave Museum

 Planning your trip along the historic Route 66?
-Planeta.com is updating our city and state guides along the Mother Road and beginning an index of favorite places.
-Suggestions welcome.
+Planeta.com is updating our city and state guides along the Mother Road, aka Main Street of the USA, and beginning an index of favorite places.

 Route 66 spanned more than 2,400 miles (3,862 kilometers) and ran through eight states.
 The “Mother Road” was created in 1926 after the Bureau of Public Roads launched the nation’s first federal highway system, bringing together existing local and state roads from Chicago through St. Louis to Los Angeles.